 What To Serve With It

 As with practically any sandwich, I just love serving this leftover meatloaf sandwich with crunchy potato chips.
-Other delicious sides are homemade fries, crispy potato wedges, baked potato, soup, green salad or simply a pickle.
+Other delicious sides are homemade fries, crispy potato wedges, baked potato, tomato basil soup, green salad or simply a pickle.

 More Yummy Sandwich Recipes